PaulWay/lnav-formats/README.md

 This repository is for the log file format descriptions I've written so far.

-You can install these using `lnav -i formatfile.json` or by putting them in your `~/.lnav/formats/installed` directory.
+You can install these by simply checking this directory out in your '~/.lnav/formats' directory.

+# lnav version

+Some of these formats use features that are only available in lnav version 0.8.0 or above.
+If you get warnings, try renaming the offending files to .json-unused to see if this fixes things.

 # Easy creation of formats